giantswarm/docs/src/content/general/architecture/capi/index.md

 ### Bootstrapping

 The initial deployment entails the creation of that management cluster in a defined region.
-We have built a tool that performs all steps need to create a cluster and convert into a management cluster.
+We built a tool that performs all steps need to create a cluster and convert it to a management cluster.

 The process involves several steps that we will review briefly in the following list: